imjoy-team/imjoy-slides/README.md

 ```
   As shown above, you can use `-----` to separate horizontal slides.
 Optionally, if you want to fit more content in one slides, you can use `---` to separate vertical sections.

   With the builtin editor, you can edit directly and click "Save" (or press the "Shift+Enter" key combination).
-The slides will be rendered directly behind the editor, you can either move the editor or close it to see the preview.
+The slides will be rendered directly beside the editor, you can either keep the editor side-by-side with the preview or close it to see it in fullscreen.
 To open the editor again, you can click ["Edit Slides"](https://github.com/imjoy-team/imjoy-slides/blob/master/assets/screenshot-imjoy-slide-editor.png) in the ImJoy icon located in the upper-right corner.

   At any time, you can click the `Export` button to export your slides as a markdown file, we recommend you do that before you close the browser tab to avoid losing your slides.